MathieuLoutre/grunt-aws-s3/README.md

 The ACL you want to apply to ALL the files that will be uploaded.
 The ACL values can be found in the [documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3_20060301.html#putObject-property).

+#### options.concurrency
+Type: `Integer`
+Default: 1

+Number of uploads in parallel.
+By default, there's no concurrency, the uploads are made one after the other.

 #### options.params
 Type: `Object`